progwolff/jackman/README.md

 ```
 This enables users in the audio group to assign real time priorities in a `su` session (needed for hotplugging devices).

+Note that real time priorities will only have effect on a preemtive kernel (look for the word PREEMT in `$ uname -a`.
+I recommend installing `linux-ck` or `linux-rt`.

 Configure Jack to use real time priorities, ALSA and asynchronous mode.
 ```
 $ jack_control eps driver alsa